ypedroo/my-env/README.md

 ## 📝 What's Inside?

-A whole bunch of awesome stuff!
+A whole bunch of awesome daily drivers for me!
 Here's a list:

 - 🌐 General Tools
   - Microsoft Edge